wikiwi/react-css-transition/README.md

 );
 ```

-A transition group that fades in and out its children:
+A transition group that fades in and out its children when entering or leaving the DOM:

 ```js
 import { CSSTransitionGroup, CSSTransition, transit } from "react-css-transition";